The Macro Outlook for w/c 29 January 2024

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $433bn in ST Bills raising approx. $70bn in new money.
+This week, the US Treasury will auction and settle approx. $690bn in ST Bills, Notes, Bonds, FRNs, and TIPS raising approx. $96bn in new money.

-QT this week: Approx $6bnbn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
-Approx $6bn in ST Bills will mature on the Fed balance sheet this week and will be redeemed/roll-off the balance sheet.
+QT: Approx $16.4bn in ST Bills will mature on the Fed balance sheet and will be reinvested.
+Approx $27.6bn in ST Bills, Notes, Bonds, and FRNs will mature and roll off the Fed balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: